You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

-- Faulty, incomplete or poorly worded instructions can lead to improper installation, which may expose your child to a variety of serious risks.
+- Faulty, incomplete, or poorly worded instructions can lead to improper installation, which may expose your child to a variety of serious risks.

 If you suspect that your child’s car seat is defective, immediately stop its use and check The National Highway Traffic Safety Administration’s website to see if it has been previously recalled.
-If not, contact the manufacturer and the NHTSA to determine next steps.
-Also, you should always fill out the registration card that accompanies any new car seat, and send it in to the manufacturer.
+If not, contact the manufacturer and the NHTSA to determine the next steps.
+Also, you should always fill out the registration card that accompanies any new car seat and send it in to the manufacturer.
 That way you will be automatically notified of any future recalls.

 In the unfortunate event where your child suffers an injury that you believe may have been caused by a manufacturer’s negligence, it’s important to act quickly to protect you and your family’s rights.
 By working with an experienced injury lawyer – like those at The Law Offices of Jason E. Taylor – you may be able to recover the costs of medical bills and other losses.